kanehekili/MicroDVBRecorder/README.md

 * Swipe the entry from left to right or vice versa until it gets marked.
 On release it will be removed

 -----
-The software has been used for over 5 years now- it is stable..
+The software has been for many years now- it is stable..